Supporting Students Today,

 The District 54 Education Foundation is an all-volunteer (501)(c)(3) charitable organization dedicated to providing resources and support to District 54 families to ensure the academic and social-emotional success of their children.
 We cannot expect students to have a willingness to learn if their basic needs are not being met.
 In District 54, 22% of students qualify for the federal free lunch program.
 Since its founding in 1987 the Foundation has donated nearly $1 million to fund various initiatives to support these children in our community.

-Since its start in March of 2020, the Crisis Fund has distributed more than $97,000 serving hundreds of District 54 families.
-Donations made to the crisis Fund are used to purchase groceries, utilities, gas and other essential items for families experiencing financial hardships or other difficult situations.
+Since its start in March of 2020, the Families in Crisis Fund has distributed more than $150,000 serving hundreds of District 54 families.
+Donations made to the Crisis Fund are used to purchase groceries, utilities, gas and other essential items for families experiencing financial hardships or other difficult situations.
 It is imperative that this fund continues to grow to meet the needs in our community.

 The Foundation is also committed to raising enough money annually to fund breakfast programs at all District 54 schools.
 Donations of any size to Food 4 Thought have a direct impact on students’ lives.
 It costs just $1 a day, or $5 a week, to provide a healthy breakfast to a student; a $200 donation provides breakfast to a child for a full school year.
 Businesses/corporations and individuals can also sponsor an entire school for a full year with a donation of $10,000.